luismartinezs/trello-scope-tracker/README.md

 Above command will require recreating any webhooks pointing to this app, since the URL will change

-Update a function of the app without redeploying: `sls deploy -f webhookHandler`
+Update a function of the app without redeploying: `sls deploy -f scopeTracker`

 Above command does NOT require recreating any webhooks, since the URL will remain the same.